 Users are prohibited from using, inspecting, copying, storing, and redistributing copyrighted material and computer programs in violation of copyright laws.
 Software subject to licensing must be properly licensed and all users must strictly adhere to all license provisions (installation, use, copying, number of simultaneous users, term of the license, etc.).

-Users shall not install or use the software on the LAN in a manner contrary to law or this policy.
+Users shall not install or use the software on the LAN in a manner contrary to the law or this policy.

 Users shall not participate in activities that may alter the integrity, function, or security of the LAN or computer resources.
 This includes physical misuse, alteration of software or downloading executable files from the Internet (unless instructed by faculty or staff), or, the creation or installation of user-owned software programs onto Lake Region computer equipment.
 This includes all forms of computer games not approved for use.

 Users shall respect the privacy and personal rights of all other users.
-Users will refrain from intentionally using the computer to annoy, harass, terrify, intimidate, threaten, offend or bother another person by conveying obscene language, pictures, or other materials or threats of bodily harm to the recipient or the recipient's immediate family.
+Users will refrain from intentionally using the computer to annoy, harass, terrify, intimidate, threaten, offend, or bother another person by conveying obscene language, pictures, or other materials or threats of bodily harm to the recipient or the recipient's immediate family.
 Users shall not use computing facilities for any illegal purpose or to send any material that is obscene or defamatory, or intended to annoy, harass or alarm another person which serves no legitimate purpose.

 Use of computing resources for business, profit, or in a manner contrary to institutional, academic, or administrative purposes is prohibited.
-The use of computing facilities to commit acts of academic dishonesty will be handled through existing campus procedures which address allegations of academic dishonesty.
+The use of computing facilities to commit acts of academic dishonesty will be handled through existing campus procedures that address allegations of academic dishonesty.

 Harmful activities are prohibited.
-Examples include, but are not limited to, IP spoofing; creating and propagating viruses; port scanning; disrupting services; damaging files; or intentional destruction of or damage to equipment, software, or data.
+Examples include but are not limited to, IP spoofing; creating and propagating viruses; port scanning; disrupting services; damaging files; or intentional destruction of or damage to equipment, software, or data.
 Authorized users may not use computing resources for unauthorized monitoring of electronic communications.

 Users should be aware that logs are created tracking Internet and e-mail use.
 These logs are primarily used for security purposes but may also be used to enforce computer usage policies.